 Most fathers think that if they were not married to the mother of their child, they have no legal rights as a parent.
 That isn’t true.

 When paternity has been established the father may seek custody rights in the form of a Parenting Plan or Visitation Schedule just as if the couple was married.

 With the advent of DNA paternity testing, a court can now establish parentage in a relatively quick and easy procedure.
 The father can either submit to a paternity test, or court order can be obtained to compel the ostensible father to take the test.

 It is also common that paternity can be presumed by the existence of a Paternity Affidavit often presented to the father at the hospital at the time of the child’s birth.

-A married man is the legally presumed father when a child is conceived during the marriage even if he may not be the biological father of the child.
+A married man is a legally presumed father when a child is conceived during the marriage even if he may not be the biological father of the child.

-But this presumption may be rebutted by DNA testing, however most courts require that an attempt to disprove paternity be initiated within a reasonable period of time after the birth of the child.
+But this presumption may be rebutted by DNA testing, however, most courts require that any attempt to disprove paternity be initiated within a reasonable period of time after the birth of the child.